Homa Bay County: Trade and commerce

 The county grows a variety of agricultural crops based on the ecological zones found in the county.
 Coffee, sugarcane, maize, beans, tobacco, dairy and fish farming in Rachuonyo subcounty.
 Maize, millet, pineapples, sorghum, sunflower and tomatoes are grown in Gwasi Hills of Suba.
 Millet, green grams, tobacco, sugarcane, pineapples, sisal are grown in Ndhiwa, Homa Bay town and Rangwe.
 Cotton was grown in Rachuonyo and central Mbita before the collapse of the cotton industry.
 There are efforts that are underway to revive cotton farming across the county.
 Some of the animals kept in the county include dairy cattle, beef cattle, sheep, hair goats, dairy goats, meat pigs, rabbit and poultry.

 The county is also a tourist attraction center because of the mysterious lake found in Karachuonyo constituency, Lake Simbi Nyaima, a little volcanic lake well known for its ancient origins and its undiscovered prehistoric sites that make it a Kenya safari tourist destination of the worldwide interest.
 The lake is known for seasonal migration of Flamingo birds from Lakes Bogoria, Natron and Nakuru National Park among other lakes from the rift valley.

+The county is part of the Lake Region Economic Bloc (LREB) established in 2018 to foster regional economic, industrial, social, and technological collaboration.